-The AFFF Unit positions ACRIS as a tool for stimulating agricultural lending, and is strengthening its business collaboration with ACRIS members such as financial institutions and tax accountants.
+The AFFF Unit positions ACRIS as a tool for stimulating agricultural lending to strengthen its business collaboration with ACRIS members such as financial institutions and tax accountants.

 The accuracy of the model is examined annually, and improvements are made to reflect economic conditions and other factors if necessary.